kanaria69/Mainecoco/README.md

-## How do you make Lady Gaga cry?
-Poker face.
+## Why do we tell actors to “break a leg?”
+Because every play has a cast.